WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 ~~~

-Given this comples attachment group we no longer need to embed an Event Seal in messages to indicate the
+Given this complex attachment group, we no longer need to embed an Event Seal in messages to indicate the
-establishment event for of a transferable signer as is the case for the `vrc` receipt message and as was
+establishment event for a transferable signer, as is the case for the `vrc` receipt message and as was
-origianlly proposed for the `ksn` message.
+originally proposed for the `ksn` message.
 The seal equivalent is provided in the pre+snu+dig or (i,s,d)
 triple in the front of the new complex attachment group.